fe-moldark/wesleykent-website/retropie.markdown

 To test the audio (especially the Left and Right channels for the external 3.5mm jack) use this command to alternate audio between the two: `speaker-test -c2 -twav -l20`.
 That will give you roughly one minute for testing, stop whenever with Control+C.
 <br><br>
 I am still working on volume control with the rotary encoder.
 The script I am trying to write is not working the same as I have set it up in the past on the Raspbian OS.
 Will update in time.
+--> Okay, I think I've figured out a way to control this.
+Looks like I'll need to execute `amixer sset HDMI <x>%` commands to control the audio, but I still need to adopt this into the existing script.
+Will update with the new script for this later on.
+For the time being you can change the volume in the Retroarch settings or if you ssh in execute the above command directly.
 <br><br>

 #### ROMs